 Have you been accused of assault or aggravated assault recently?
 Are you currently undergoing an investigation or waiting for a court date?
 This is not the time to be idle.
 Get in contact with a skilled criminal defense attorney at Flanary Law Firm, PLLC.

-Our attorneys at Flanary Law Firm, PLLC practices law in the San Antonio area including Converse, Live Oaks, Kirby, Somerset, and Universal City.
+Our attorneys at Flanary Law Firm, PLLC practice law in the San Antonio area including Converse, Live Oak, Kirby, Somerset, and Universal City.